Urban Density: Adapt Your Property for Higher Urban Density

 1. Convert your property for mixed-use

 By hosting both residential and commercial tenants in the same building, you’ll improve the walkability of your neighborhood and increase density.
-A mixed-use property will attract residents and commercial tenants alike, and thriving neighborhoods cater to both residential and commercial interests.
+A mixed-use property will attract residents and commercial tenants alike, and thriving neighborhoods cater to both.

 Give your residents the chance to contribute to the local economy and the vibrancy of their neighborhood, which will reflect positively on your own property values.